moodah/AMT_Gamification/tests/README.md

 # Testing

 To run the tests:
-- Start the plateform, see [here](https://github.com/moodah/AMT_Gamification#how-to)
+- Start the platform, see [here](https://github.com/moodah/AMT_Gamification#how-to)
 - Open your favorite terminal
 - Move to this directory (`AMT_Gamification/tests/`)
-- Optionally, if you changed the plateform configuration, modify this file:
+- Optionally, if you changed the platform configuration, modify this file:
     - `AMT_Gamification/tests/mocha/test/config.js`
 - Execute `docker-compose up`